 Then later in 2014 we built the next 3 bay shed (G, H & I) and more veranda space.
 Another clean open space until more machines, tools, benches and materials filled the space.
 Morning teas, briefings, and work activities still outside out under the veranda.

-And now in 2018 with 35 to 50 blokes coming to the Shed, we are bursting at the seams and need to move ahead with building our new facilities –
+In 2018 with 35 to 50 blokes coming to the Shed, we were bursting at the seams and needed to move ahead with building our new facilities –

 - 130m2of kitchen, toilets, office, and decent meeting area to provide ourselves with a bit more comfort – I think we have earned it.